FlowCam Goes West: A Visit to Breckenridge, Colorado

 FlowCam booth at the Colorado Protein Stability Conference in 2022The Skaggs School of Pharmacy and Pharmaceutical Sciences at the University of Colorado hosts the annual Colorado Protein Stability Conference, providing a unique opportunity for scientists working on protein stability to convene and share their research.
 This year marked the return of the conference for the first time since 2019.

 At the conference venue in Breckenridge, Colorado, leading researchers from academia and the pharmaceutical industry gave plenary lectures covering a range of topics including stability of viral vectors, excipient interactions, particles in protein drug products, and protein structure, stability and dynamics.
 Our FlowCam team, including Dr. Sigrid Kuebler, Dr. Austin Daniels, and Nicole Gill traveled to the conference to attend these sessions and to share recent FlowCam innovations, VisualAITM, FlowCam LO, and FlowCam Nano.
-Pictured above is Austin, manning the FlowCam booth in the exhibit hall.
+Pictured above is Austin, staffing the FlowCam booth in the exhibit hall.

 Poster sessions during the week allowed for one-on-one discussions on emerging research topics.
 Austin presented a poster titled “VisualAI for Sample-Agnostic Flow Imaging Microscopy Particle Analysis” and Nicole presented a poster titled “Advances in Flow Imaging Microscopy Techniques for Submicron Particle Analysis.”